telerik/xaml-docs/knowledge-base/kb-gridview-merged-cells-in-checkbox-column.md

 ---
-title: Display CheckBox in a Merged Cell for a Column Bound to a Boolean Property
+title: Display CheckBox in Merged Cell for Column Bound to Boolean Property
-description: How to Have Merged Cells in a CheckBox Column
+description: How to Have Merged Cells in CheckBox Column
 type: how-to
 page_title: Show CheckBox in Merged Cells
 slug: kb-gridview-merged-cells-in-checkbox-column